Recap: 2024 WABJ Special Honors & Scholarship Gala, presented by Wells Fargo

-Join us for the 3rd annual WABJ Special Honors & Scholarship Gala on Saturday, Dec.
-7, at the Armour J. Blackburn Center on the campus of Howard University.
+WABJ successfully hosted another sold-out Special Honors & Scholarship Gala on Saturday, Dec.
+7, 2024, at the Armour J. Blackburn Center on the campus of Howard University.

 The gala is WABJ’s largest annual fundraiser.
 It supports thousands in scholarships each year for local student journalists and year-round, volunteer-led professional development programming, including the Urban Journalism Workshop for local high school students, which is now in its 38th year.